JGRennison/OpenTTD-patches/README.md

   In this mode, trains have a stopping distance and will reserve ahead accordingly, trains cannot stop instantly.
   See the [guide on the wiki](https://github.com/JGRennison/OpenTTD-patches/wiki/Realistic-braking) for more information.
 * Allow converting track type under trains when compatible with the new rail type.
+* Add feature where trains adjust their speed to match the train in front to avoid stop-start behaviour.
+* Add a new train purchase window, where locomotive and wagons are in separate lists.
+* Add information about train full and empty loads and achievable speeds to the train info window.
+* Add setting to sort track types by category and speed.
+* Add a setting for whether to pathfind up to back of a one-way path signal.

 #### Roads and Road Vehicles